Canop/resc/README.md

 After having executed all rules on this task, it's cleared from the `"global/taken"` queue and the watcher goes on watching the `"global/done"` queue again for other tasks.

+### Logging

+You don't usually want a lot of log, but during the setup of your system you might want to see what events comes in your queues and what tasks are generated.

+You can see more by setting the log level to `INFO`:

+	RUST_LOG="info" resc demo/demo.conf.json

+or if you want to see what rules where activated:

+	RUST_LOG="debug" resc demo/demo.conf.json

 ## Fetching some data to compute new tasks

 Sometimes it might be necessary to query a web service to compute the tasks to generate in response to an event.